MacleodTW/ESPSlopkit/README.md

 # ESPSlopkit
 ESP32 Slopkit is built from VS Code with PlatformIO.
-It has tested on ESP32-S3FN8 dongle
+It has tested on ESP32-S3FN8 dongle with PS5 firmware 10.01

 ![image](https://github.com/MacleodTW/ESPSlopkit/blob/main/ESP32%20S3%20Dongle.png)